mooseses/TunesBack/README.md

 ### Why Persistent ID?

 iTunes assigns each track a unique **Persistent ID** that remains constant even if the file is renamed, moved, or re-tagged.
 By checking for ID matches between snapshots, TunesBack can:
-- Detect re-imported tracks (same song added again with a new ID)
+- Detect tracks whose metadata has been edited
 - Avoid false positives from tracks that existed but were never played
 - Accurately track genuinely new library additions